 To ensure we deal with complaints about any of our fundraising activities efficiently and effectively, we follow guidance provided by the Fundraising Regulator as well as our complaints policy.

-We will acknowledge receipt of your complaint within 2 working days.
+We will acknowledge receipt of your complaint within 3-5 working days.
+In most cases we will aim to respond to you sooner, but this period allows us to handle your complaint with accuracy in busier periods.
 We will then commit to investigating and responding to your complaint as quickly as possible which will include a written response.
 Following our response, if you are still not happy with the outcome of your complaint, you can contact Fundraising Regulator and make an official complaint here:

 Please note you will need a written response from Operation Smile before making a formal complaint to the Fundraising Regulator.